luren9/home-server/obsidian/notes/Backup-cluster.md

 9. Run full GitOps/ArgoCD sync for all internal deployments
 10. Run Full-Scale Velero restore (excluding Harbor that already was restored)

+S3 + velero setup now.
+All left is to try doing some backups.